-Switch the phone On/Off Long press √v.

-Enter your PIN code Enter your PIN code using the keypad and press OK or to confirm.

-Make a call Enter the phone number on the keypad and press to dial.

-End a call Press তি

-Answer a call Press when your phone rings.

-Reject a call Press 🔻 when your phone rings.

-Adjust the earpiece volume Press the up or down volume keys during a call.

-Activate/deactivate the loudspeaker Long press - during a call.
+Switch the phone On/Off Long press 2 Enter your PIN code Enter your PIN code using the keypad and press OK or to confirm.
+Make a call Enter the phone number on the keypad and press $t{-}$ to dial.
+End a call Press Answer a call Press $\iota{-}$ when your phone rings.
+Reject a call Press 👍 when your phone rings.
+Launch Secretary on the Go (for more information, see page 20) Press Egg or  .
+Adjust the earpiece volume Press the up or down volume keys.
+Activate/deactivate the loudspeaker Long press 🔥 during a call.

-Access the Names list Press ▼ in idle mode.
+Access the Names list Press • in idle mode.

 Access the Call list Press in idle mode.
 The Call list displays the Calls missed, the Calls received and the Calls dialled.

-Access the Main Menu Press OK or Menu in idle mode.
-Go to previous menu Press -.
-Quickly return to idle Press 👨.
+Access the Main Menu Press OK or - Menu in idle mode.

+Go to previous menu Press

+Quickly return to idle Press 2.